Chocolate Chip Cookies

 - 1 teaspoon baking soda

-In a large mixing bowl, cream butter, brown sugar, and sugar until it becomes light and airy.
-Add eggs and vanilla to the butter mixture, and beat well.
+In large bowl, combine shortening, coconut oil, brown sugar, and sugar; beat until light and fluffy.
+Add egg, egg yolk, rice milk, and vanilla and beat well.